dgslaughter/github-slideshow/_posts/0000-01-02-dgslaughter.md

 layout: slide
 title: "Welcome to dgslaughter's slide!"
 ---
-This is my special slide!
+This is my special slide! :tada:
 Use the left arrow to go back!